Moses Austin: Biography

-Moses Austin was born October 4, 1761 to Elias Austin and Eunice Phelps Austin in Durham, Connecticut.
+Moses Austin was born October 4, 1761, to Elias Austin and Eunice Phelps Austin in Durham, Connecticut.
 He is a descendant of Richard Austin on his paternal side.

 In 1784, he moved to Philadelphia to enter the dry goods business with his brother, Stephen.
-He then moved to Richmond, Virginia to open a second dry goods store.
+He then moved to Richmond, Virginia, to open a second dry goods store.
 In 1785, he married into the affluent iron mining family of Mary Brown, who then became known as Mary Brown Austin.
 The Austins' second child was born in 1793 and named Stephen Fuller Austin in honor of his father's brother and his mother's great uncle.
 Their daughter Emily Austin followed in 1795.
 A second son, James Elijah Brown Austin, was born in 1803.

 Austin sought to start his own mining business in southwestern Virginia, and in 1789 he traveled there to look at a lead mine.
 Moses saw potential in the site and by 1791 his family had joined him in what is now Wythe County.
 Moses and his brother Stephen and several other partners and individuals industrialized the area.
 Several smelters, furnaces, commissaries, blacksmith shops, liveries, and mills were established.
 The tiny village around the mines became known as "Austinville", and Moses came to be known as the "Lead King".

 The Austin brothers soon incurred debts, causing the collapse of the company.
 After the Virginia lead business failed, Moses skipped out to avoid imprisonment and the consequences of debt, which was then customary for debtors in the U.S. under traditional English law (now being developed for U.S. federal and state codes), and looked toward the rich lead deposits in Missouri, then a part of upper Spanish Louisiana.
 In December 1797, Austin and a companion traveled to investigate the Spanish mines.
-In 1798, the Spanish colonial government granted to Moses one league (4,428 acres).
-In return he swore allegiance to the Spanish Crown and stated he would settle some families in Missouri.
 Stephen remained behind to salvage the Virginia business, creating a rift between the two brothers that would last for much of the rest of their lives.
 The state of Virginia seized much of the property Moses owned and broke up the various operations, which were later purchased from the state at great discounts by Thomas Jackson and his partners — they would later build the Jackson Ferry Shot Tower, one of the few extant shot towers in United States, at this location.